pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

         self.children[i_output].append((child, i_child_input))
 {% endhighlight %}

 A node has a list of its parents, the list have the following form `[(node1, i_output1), (node2, i_output2), ... ]`.
-For each parent node, we precise the indice of its output to which the current node is connected.
+For each parent node, we precise the index of its output to which the current node is connected.
 The first couple corresponds to the first input of the node $$x_1$$, the second to $$x_2$$, etc.

 A node has a 2D list of its children too.
-The first dimension is the output indice.
-And for each output indice, there is a list containing the nodes connected to this output.
+The first dimension is the output index.
+And for each output index, there is a list containing the nodes connected to this output.
 The list has the following form `[(node1, i_input1), (node2, i_input2), ...]`.
-For each child node, we precise the indice of its input that is connected to this output.
+For each child node, we precise the index of its input that is connected to this output.

 OK, it is a bit hard to follow.
-Hopefully a diagram will make it crystal clear!
+Hopefully, a diagram will make it crystal clear!

 ![Node links](/media/img/part1/node_links.svg){: .center-image .modal-image }